VasylMarchuk/eslint-dashboard-ui/Readme.md

 Todo:
 - [ ] we should be able to fetch from absolut url
-- [ ] option to handle historical data automatically
+- [ ] option to handle/merge historical data automatically

+Ideas:
+- [ ] add other graphs/analytics like outdated dependencies
+- [ ] define sorting in the UI